TABLE OF CONTENTS

 Satisfied customers can provide some of the best advertising and social proof.
 Hopefully, they will refer your services to colleagues, but a simple way to elicit more referrals is to ask.
 Follow up with customers to thank them for their business and ask if they know anyone who might benefit from your services.

-Expand Your Logistics Business - Happy client with a salesperson
+Tips for Managing Small Business in Supply Chain and Logistics - Happy client with a salesperson

 6. Develop a Reliable Carrier/Transportation Network